dejaner/boot4-devise-forms/README.md

 * Form structure updated with Bootstrap classes.

-* Forms use a grid with right justifed labels.
+* Forms use the Bootstrap grid with right justifed labels.

-* Customizable classes added to organize further customization.
+* Classes added to organize further customization.

 * (Most) English language text move to a locale file.